 - The Credit Facility will bear interest at the Secured Overnight Financing Rate plus 2.25% or National Bank's base rate plus 1.25%; - The Company is required to pay a standby fee on the unadvanced portion of the Credit Facility at a rate of 0.5625% per annum; - The maturity date is December 6, 2023 and includes an annual extension option; the maturity date was subsequently extended to December 6, 2024 on December 20, 2022. - The Credit Facility is subject to covenants that require the Company to maintain interest coverage ratio of not less than 4.0 to 1.0 and a total leverage ratio of not more than 3.0 to 1.0.
-At June 30, 2023 Titan was in breach of the covenants and obtained waiver from National Bank on covenants for the period of June 30, 2023 to October 1, 2023.
-The Company will continue to monitor the financial covenants going forward.

-A guarantee for the Credit Facility was provided by a company controlled by Titan's Executive Chairman with a standby charge applicable to the \$40,000 amount at an annual rate of 1.125%.
+At September 30, 2023 Titan was in breach of the covenants and obtained waiver from National Bank on covenants for the period of June 30, 2023 to December 31, 2023.
+In obtaining the waiver, the Company agreed to changes to the Credit Facility, namely capping the available credit at \$37,170, adding an additional covenant that requires the Company to have \$1,500 of unrestricted cash at all times and making a payment against the Credit Facility of \$5,000 by November 1, 2023, which payment was made by the required date.
+Subsequent to making the November 1, 2023 payment the Credit Facility was reduced to \$31,170.
+A guarantee for the Credit Facility was provided by a company controlled by Titan's Executive Chairman with a guarantee fee applicable to the \$40,000 amount at an annual rate of 1.125%.
 The guarantee was extended to December 6, 2024 concurrent with the extension of the maturity date of the Credit Facility.
-A total guarantee fee of \$224 was accrued and paid in the first two quarters of 2023.
+A total guarantee fee of \$337 was accrued and paid in the first three quarters of 2023.

-The Company withdrew additional \$5,900 on June 09, 2023, therefore, \$2,830 of the Credit Facility was undrawn as of June 30, 2023.
+The Company withdrew additional \$5,900 on June 9, 2023.